uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 Give providers an insight into your personality by writing honestly and thoughtfully.
 Avoid cliché and write in clear, correct, concise English.

-To get help with personal statements from a Teacher Training Adviser, [use the Get an adviser service](/tta-service).
+To get help with personal statements from a teacher training adviser, [use the Get an adviser service](/tta-service).

 You don't have to cover everything in this list, but suggested topics
 include: